 01:00 Australia HIA New Home Sales, m/m June +0.7% +2.8%

-Fed Chairman Ben S. Bernanke said this month that policy makers are “looking for ways to address the weakness in the economy should more action be needed to promote a sustained recovery in the labor market.”
-While they refrained from introducing a third round of asset purchases at their session last month, Bernanke indicated it’s an option.
+The dollar fell against most of its major peers amid speculation Federal Reserve policy makers will signal additional stimulus when they conclude a two-day meeting that starts today.
+Fed Chairman Ben S. Bernanke said this month policy makers are “looking for ways to address the weakness in the economy should more action be needed to promote a sustained recovery in the labor market.”

 EUR / USD: during the Asian session the pair fell below $1.2300.

 GBP / USD: during the Asian session the pair fell, approaching $1.5700.